YG Entertainment: 2012–2016: International recognition and business expansion

 2012 brought YG international recognition when Psy's "Gangnam Style" gained worldwide popularity as a viral video.
 On August 21, it charted at number one on the iTunes Music Video Charts.
 This feat was a first for a South Korean artist.
 By November 24, "Gangnam Style" had become the most viewed video in YouTube history, and the first video to surpass a billion views.
 The song was credited as the main reason for YG's share prices increasing by more than 60 per cent, with the record label subsequently filing its first annual report in 2012 with profits of over 50% after going public on the KOSDAQ the year before.

 That same year, the label signed rapper and producer Tablo, leader of the hip hop group Epik High, relaunching his career after a musical hiatus following his Stanford controversy.
 Tablo's band Epik High later transitioned into the record label following his success.

-Yang's increased involvement on competitive reality television series led to several record deals with contestants, starting with K-pop Star’s first season runner-up Lee Hi.
+Yang's increased involvement on competitive reality television series led to several record deals with contestants, starting with K-pop Stars first season runner-up Lee Hi.
 Other participants on the show were signed as potential members of the label's future boy groups.
 On the second season of the show, both the winners, sibling duo Akdong Musician as well as runner-up Bang Ye-dam, signed under the agency.
-Additionally, the reality program Win: Who is Next was later launched by YG, in which two teams of male trainees competed against each other for the chance to sign a contract with the label to debut as the company's next boy band.
+The reality program Win: Who is Next was later launched by YG, in which two teams of male trainees competed against each other for the chance to sign a contract with the label to debut as the company's next boy band.
 The conclusion of the reality series saw the formation of Winner.

 In 2014, YG acquired T Entertainment's staff and actors including Cha Seung-won, Im Ye-jin, and Jang Hyun-sung.
-Additionally, through the acquisition of modelling agency K-Plus, it expanded its acting division through the acting debuts of models Lee Sung-kyung and Nam Joo-hyuk.
+Through the acquisition of modelling agency KPlus, it expanded its acting division through the acting debuts of models Lee Sung-kyung and Nam Joo-hyuk.
 YG also signed a contract with actress Choi Ji-woo.
 French luxury giant LVMH's private equity arm, L Capital Asia, later announced that it would be investing up to US$80 million in YG.
 Headquartered in Singapore, L Capital Asia would become the second-largest investor in YG with an 11.5% stake, second only to Yang Hyun-suk's 28%.
-In 2014 YG also expanded into the beauty industry with the creation of its cosmetics brand Moonshot.
+In 2014 YG expanded into the beauty industry with the creation of its cosmetics brand Moonshot.